-Health inequity - Differences in health between population groups related to unfair, unjust and avoidable socioeconomic or environmental conditions, public policy or other socially determined circumstances.
+Health inequity - Also called health disparities, these are differences in health outcomes between population groups related to unfair, unjust, and avoidable socioeconomic or environmental conditions, public policy or other socially determined circumstances.
 (Source: Adapted from BARHII, Local Health Department Organizational Self-Assessment for Addressing Health Inequities).

-Health equity - A state in which every person has the opportunity to attain his or her full health potential and no one is disadvantaged from achieving this potential because of socioeconomic or environmental conditions.
+Health equity - A state in which every person has the opportunity to attain their full health potential and no one is disadvantaged from achieving this potential because of socioeconomic or environmental conditions.
 (Source: Adapted from CDC, Promoting Health Equity, 2008).

-Health equity lens - A systematic way of viewing the current state (of health conditions, program outcomes, agency policies, materials and messaging, etc.) for how it either addresses or perpetuates health inequities.
+Health equity lens - A systematic way of viewing the current state (of health conditions, program outcomes, agency policies, materials, and messaging, etc.) for how it either addresses or perpetuates health inequities.
 (Source: Adapted Health Equity Policy Effective Date: 7.21.15 | Version 1.0 Page 3 of 7 from Health in All Policies: A Guide for State and Local Governments, American Public Health Association and Public Health Institute, 2013).